IanBrettell/PhD-thesis/docs/01-Introduction.md

 <p class="caption">(\#fig:megatherium)(ref:megatherium)</p>
 </div>

-The *Beagle* eventually reached the Galápagos Islands on the coast of Peru, and archipelago of 18 islands formed from volcanic lava.
-They stayed there for five weeks, during which period Darwin collected carcasses of birds, lizards, and plants.
-Upon his return to England, Darwin was hailed as a minor celebrity among natural historians due to the collections of specimens he had gathered and shipped back.
-John Gould -- the ornithologist after whom the Gouldian finch is named -- told him that the various birds that Darwin thought were a vareity of wrens, warblers, blackbirds, and "Gross-beaks" were in fact all 13 different species of finches.
+After rounding Cape Horn and moving northward along the western coast of South America, the *HMS Beagle* eventually reached the Galápagos Islands on the coast of Peru, an archipelago of 18 islands formed from volcanic lava [@mukherjeeGeneIntimateHistory2016].
+Over the course of five weeks, Darwin collected carcasses of birds, lizards, and plants [@mukherjeeGeneIntimateHistory2016].
+Upon his return to England, Darwin was hailed as a minor celebrity among natural historians due to the collections of specimens he had gathered and shipped back [@mukherjeeGeneIntimateHistory2016].
+John Gould -- the ornithologist who lent his (wife's) name to the Gouldian finch (**Figure \@ref(fig:gouldian-finch)**) -- told him that the various birds that Darwin thought were a variety of wrens, warblers, blackbirds, and "Gross-beaks" were in fact all 13 different species of finches [@mukherjeeGeneIntimateHistory2016].

 (ref:gouldian-finch) The Gouldian Finch, an Australian native bird described by British ornithological artist John Gould in 1844 and named after his deceased wife Elizabeth [@bancroftPartIntroductionGouldian].
 Photograph by Sarah R. Pryke, published in @prykeRedDominatesBlack2006.